leonidas/transparency/README.md

 ## Use

-Here's short, detailed and dense examples how to use Transparency.
+Here are short, detailed and dense examples how to use Transparency.
 For more elaborate examples, see [User manual](https://github.com/leonidas/transparency/wiki/User-Manual).
 Feel free to add your own examples, too!

 ### Binding values